binance/binance-connector-java/clients/spot/docs/UserDataStreamApi.md

 WebSocket Ping user data stream

 Ping a user data stream to keep it alive.
 User data streams close automatically after 60 minutes, even if you&#39;re listening to them on WebSocket Streams.
 In order to keep the stream open, you have to regularly send pings using the &#x60;userDataStream.ping&#x60; request.
 It is recommended to send a ping once every 30 minutes.
+This request does not require &#x60;signature&#x60;.
 Weight: 2

 ### Example
 ```java